Aryaman129/GDG/README.md

 This project was developed as part of the GDGoC SRM Recruitments 2025 Technical Tasks, merging requirements from the "Speaker Session Booking" and "QR-Based Event Check-In System" tasks, with additional enhancements like Google Calendar integration and a focus on a unique and impressive implementation leveraging AI tools.

+## Demo Environment

+**Important: This is a demo environment with the following characteristics:**

+- The application is hosted on Render's free tier
+- The database is automatically seeded with demo data on first startup
+- New data created during your session (new speakers, bookings, etc.) will persist as long as:
+  - The service doesn't go to sleep (after 15 minutes of inactivity)
+  - No new deployments are made
+  - No maintenance is performed by Render
+- If you return to the demo after some time, your previously created data may still be available, but it's not guaranteed
+- For the most reliable demo experience, use the pre-seeded demo accounts listed below

 ## Features

 *   **User Authentication:** Secure user signup and login using email/password (via Supabase Auth) and OTP verification (via Twilio).